Find answers to frequently asked questions about the crisis in Mali and how World Vision is responding to the needs of affected children and families.

-Here’s a quick guide to understanding a complex conflict and how it has exacerbated the humanitarian needs of children and families.
+Here’s a quick guide to understanding the complex situation in Mali, its impact on the Sahel food crisis, and World Vision’s response to the humanitarian needs of children and families.

 Most displaced people suffer from lack of food, drinking water, and other basic supplies.
 Their livelihoods have been disrupted, and they have little or no money for necessities.

-World Vision plans to distribute food, kitchen utensils, soap, and other hygiene items to the displaced.
-World Vision also wants to resume development programs suspended because of the conflict.
+World Vision is distributing food, kitchen utensils, soap, and other hygiene items to the displaced families.
+We also have resumed development programs in Mali that were suspended because of the conflict.

-There are more than 65,000 children registered in World Vision child sponsorship programs in Mali.
-Almost 21,000 of these are located in areas affected by fighting.
+More than 65,000 children are registered in World Vision child sponsorship programs in Mali; almost 21,000 of them are located in areas affected by fighting.

 Give monthly to support children affected by war and conflict.
 Your monthly gift will help bring assistance to those in greatest need, like trauma counseling, nutritious food, clean water, medical care, protection for children living alone, and more.